 Republic also established a communications plan during the enrollment period.
 Under this plan, weekly communication protocols were implemented, which were migrated to semi-monthly and monthly management review calls as appropriate.
 For example, at the time of the merger closing and shortly thereafter, a series of conference calls were held to discuss the HSSO and its impact on operations.
 Additionally, presentations were conducted for employees affected by the HSSO and the planned divestitures to ensure coordination between Republic transition teams and the hold separate divisions.
-Employees included in those presentations included the Regional Senior Vice Presidents and Area Presidents of the affected operations, hold separate divisions.
+Employees included in those presentations included the Regional Senior Vice Presidents and Area Presidents of the affected operations, hold separate site managers, controllers, and sales personnel.
+Employee meetings also were held at the hold separate divisions.
 During these meetings, site managers discussed the requirements of the HSSO, transition plans, compensation and benefit plans, incentive plans, and operations processes as they related to customers, vendors, and internal systems.